Krande/SIMDb/README.md

 # SIMDb - Simulation Database

-An attempt to house all relevant simulation data using EdgeDB.
+An attempt to host computational simulation data using EdgeDB.

 The first priority will be to establish a data structure for simulation data from Finite Element analysis.